tanurwijaya/PintuClone/README.md

 - [x] Include subtle animations to focus attention
 - [ ] Describe improvement opportunities
 - [ ] Impress us!

+## Improvement opportunities:
+1. Possibility to create monorepo or shared library to share same logic and components.
+2. Product wise improvement, is create offline indicator.

 ## How to run code:
 1. Clone the repo